 About one third of the fuel elements are replaced every two years.
 While in operation, the fuel elements use a process called nuclear fission to generate heat.
 Once heat is generated, it is used to create steam and a steam cycle runs a turbine, which converts that heat into electricity.
 This is a similar process to many power options that exist today, including coal-fired power stations and combined cycle natural gas-fired power stations.

-After the fuel is spent, it is removed from the SMR core and put in a spent fuel cooling pool for several years, before being stored on-site in a shielded dry cask.
+After the fuel is removed from the SMR core, it is put in a used fuel cooling pool for several years, before being stored on-site in a shielded dry cask (Figure 3-3).